bartificer/programming-by-stealth/docs/pbs66.md

 Notice the use of `.empty()` to empty the feedback `<div>` as needed.

-Having declared these validation functions we now need to attach them as handlers to the relevant events.
-Each time a user inputs some text into a text box we need to call the relevant validation function, and each time a user check or un-checks a radio button we need to respond as well.
+Having declared these validation functions, we now need to attach them as handlers to the relevant events.
+Each time a user inputs some text into a text box, we need to call the relevant validation function.
+Each time a user checks or unchecks a radio button, we need to respond as well.
 We use jQuery’s `.on()` function to bind the validation functions to the relevant events:

 ```javascript
 // add input handlers to the text boxes etc